fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-gauge-using-angularjs.md

 * Specify the hex code of the color within the `color` array.

-* Create the `dials` array to represent the customer satisfaction score.
+* Create the `dials` object to represent the customer satisfaction score.

-* Create the `dial` array under the `dials` array and set the value of the dial.
+* Create the `dial` object under `dials` object to set the value of the dial in an array.

 The chart object and the respective arrays contain a set of key-value pairs known as `attributes`.
 These attributes are used to set the functional and cosmetic properties of the gauge.